Skip to content

 • There are no suggestions because the search field is empty.

-Tax Adjustment
+Tax Adjustments

 A Tax Adjustment is used when posting directly to a tax GL account and you need the entry to be reflected in tax reporting.

-• Does not calculate tax
+• Do not calculate tax

 • Ensures the journal is included correctly in Tax Reports